fbpx

 This type of smooth buyer’s journey is what sets you apart as a fire and security business, offering premium service.

-Ultimately, the customer won’t really be able to tell the difference between an excellent fire suppression installation and an average one but he’ll definitely remember having to call the bank, get them to send a check-book, and then having to figure out how the postal system works and mail it to you, a process which he’ll decry in detail in his 2-star Google review.
+Ultimately, the customer won’t really be able to tell the difference between an excellent fire suppression installation and an average one but they’ll definitely remember having to call the bank, get them to send a check-book, and then having to figure out how the postal system works and mail it to you, a process which they’ll decry in detail in his 2-star Google review.

 3. Can an online payment portal work with my accounting software?